flavienbwk/pgvector-opensearch-benchmark/README.md

 - It is worth noting that OpenSearch supports vectors up to 10000 dimensions, which is a lot more than pgvector's 2000 to 4000 dims support.
 - It is worth noting that OpenSearch might be a bit more complex to initially setup while pgvector might be more complex to tune.

+Missing comparisons that should be benchmarked before choosing a solution : 1M and 10M vectors.

 _Memory consumption was not compared (pgvector looks to consume less)._

 ## Supported algorithms